u2u-labs/node-p2p-contracts/contracts/nodes storage/README.md

 ## Access Control

+- Only the contract owner (via OpenZeppelin's `Ownable`) can add nodes.
-- Only the contract owner (via OpenZeppelin's `Ownable`) can add or remove nodes.
+- Only the contract owner (via OpenZeppelin's `Ownable`) or the operator (set by owner) can remove nodes.
 - View functions are publicly accessible.

 ---